NAU’s College of Education is a proud partner in this literacy program to benefit Flagstaff’s youth

 - Spreading a positive attitude towards education and reading.

-The fundamental purpose of the America Reads Program at NAU is to complement and expand existing literacy efforts to help children increase their skills and achievement levels, and to provide children who need additional help in reading with extended learning time.
+The fundamental purpose of the America Reads program at Northern Arizona University is to complement and expand existing literacy efforts to help children increase their skills and achievement levels, and to provide extended learning time to children who need additional help in reading.

-Placements are made at schools within the Flagstaff Unified School District (FUSD) and at the Flagstaff Public Library after-school program.
-Tutors must be competent in phonemic awareness, phonics, vocabulary building, spelling, reading comprehension and fluency.
+Placements are made at schools within the Flagstaff Unified School District (FUSD) and in the Flagstaff Public Library after-school program.
+Tutors must be competent in phonemic awareness, phonics, vocabulary building, spelling, reading comprehension, and fluency.
 Additionally, tutors may be asked to work with basic K-3 math concepts.

-To be eligible to apply, applicants must be awarded federal work study, have experience working with children in a formal setting (not babysitting or other informal settings), a cumulative GPA of 3.0 and must reside in the Flagstaff area.
-Please fill out an 2015/2016 application and submit the completed document to firstname.lastname@example.org.
+To be eligible to apply, applicants must be awarded federal work study, have experience working with children in a formal setting (not babysitting or other informal settings), a cumulative GPA of 3.0, and must reside in the Flagstaff area.
+Apply online at NAU Handshake.
+Please carefully read the description and instructions to apply.

 Tutors are hired at the beginning of each term.

-America Reads will be providing our free After School Tutoring Program for the 2015-2016 school year, for grades K-5th.
-If you are interested please download one of our applications and submit it through our email at email@example.com or you may drop it off at the Flagstaff Public Library, which is where the program will be held.
-Please remember that in order for your child to obtain all the benefits of this program, he/she must be signed up for at least twice a week tutoring sessions.
+America Reads will be providing our free after school tutoring program for the 2017-2018 school year, for grades K-5.
+If you are interested, please download an application and submit by email or drop the application off at the Flagstaff Public Library, where the program will be held.
+Please remember that in order for your child to obtain all the benefits of this program, he/she must be signed up for at least twice weekly tutoring sessions.